 Traction alopecia is caused by hairstyles that repeatedly pull on the hair over a period of time, causing thinning and bald patches on the scalp.
 Some of the hairstyles associated with traction alopecia are tight buns, ponytails, and braids, as well as hair extensions.
 Although it’s most common in women of Afro-Caribbean origin, anyone can develop traction alopecia.

 In most cases, traction alopecia is reversible and can be cured by wearing the hair down when possible, tying hair more loosely and wearing it in different styles to avoid pressure on a particular area of the scalp.
 However, in more severe cases, the damage to the scalp can be permanent.
-In these instances, hair transplants can be an option for any women who are struggling with the effects of traction alopecia.
+In these instances, hair transplants can be an option for any woman who are struggling with the effects of traction alopecia.

 Female pattern baldness – also known as Androgenetic Alopecia – is a genetic type of hair loss, which is usually inherited from one or both parents.
-Although it is more common as women age, particularly after the menopause, the hair loss can start to present at a younger age.
+Although it is more common as women age, particularly after menopause, hair loss can start to present at a younger age.
 Women are less likely than men to go completely bald, although they do tend to lose hair from all over the head.

 Although female pattern baldness isn’t curable, it is usually treatable.
-There are treatments available to help slow down the hair loss, but hair transplants are the only permanent solution to help bring your hair back to its former glory.
+There are treatments available to help slow down hair loss, but hair transplants are the only permanent solution to help bring your hair back to its former glory.

 If you’re worried about hair loss, arrange a consultation today with our expert surgeon, Dr Asim Shahmalak, to find out your best course of treatment for female hair loss.